joesteinkamp/design-knowledge-base/1_Framework/Process/4_Decide/README.md

 *Also see [Operations: Design Critique](../../../4_Operations/design-team-critique.md)*

+## Goals of Phase
+1. Validate which is the best solution for the user
+2. Determine the feasibility and viability of our solutions
+3. Evaluate the best solution for the business

 ## Questions to Answer
+- **Which solution does the user perform best with?**
+- Which solution does the user prefer?
+- Does this solve the user's problem?
 - What part of the design are we looking for feedback on?
 - What are our biggest unknowns and assumptions?
 - Are we aligned?